 I grew up on a small farm in the South Korean countryside.
-In 2002 I moved to Toronto, where I lived with my husband, three dogs, and a chubby cat for 17 years.
+In 2002 I moved to Toronto, where I lived with three dogs, and a chubby cat for 17 years.

 When I was young, there were always animals on the farm: chickens, pigs, cows, and dogs.
 But I never paid much attention to them.
 Unfortunately, they were no more than a financial means for my poor family.